 Keyword: Dan Dan Noodles, Sichuan food, Sichuan noodles, Spicy noodles

 Dan Dan Sauce:

-2tbspChinese sesame sauce(sub tahini, Note 1)
+2tbspChinese sesame paste or sauce(sub tahini, Note 1)

 1.5tbspChinese chilli paste in oil, adjust spiciness (Note 2)

 30g (1/4 cup) Sui Mi Ya Cai (preserved mustard greens), finely chopped (Note 8)